lowlighter/metrics/source/plugins/stargazers/README.md

 > 💳 A billing account is required to get a token.
 However a recurring [monthly credit](https://developers.google.com/maps/billing-credits#monthly) is offered which means you should not be charged if you don't exceed the free quota.
 >
+> It is advised to set the quota limit at 1200 requests per day
+>
 > Use at your own risk, *metrics* and its authors cannot be held responsible for anything charged.

 ## ➡️ Available options